FreeDownloadManagerTeam/fdm-qml-ui/README.md

 We'll publish some documentation regarding FDM API the UI code is using in case there will be enough interest from our users.

+We use [QML](https://doc.qt.io/qt-5/qtqml-index.html).
+Not familiar with QML?
+Please read this [nice book](https://qmlbook.github.io/).

 If there are any issues, please [contact us](http://www.freedownloadmanager.org/support.htm).